Cornelia Cole Fairbanks

-Cornelia "Nellie" Cole Fairbanks (January 14, 1852 – October 24, 1913) was the wife of Vice President Charles W. Fairbanks.
+Cornelia "Nellie" Cole Fairbanks (née Cole; January 14, 1852 – October 24, 1913) was the wife of Vice President Charles W. Fairbanks.
 During her husband's tenure she was the second lady of the United States from 1905 to 1909.
 She was a leader in the women's suffrage movement and considered a pathfinder to politics for American women in the 20th and 21st centuries.

 Early life and education, marriage and family

 Cornelia Cole was born in 1852 in Marysville, Ohio, the daughter of Ohio State Senator Philander Cole and his wife, Dorothy (Witter) Cole.
 She attended the Ohio Wesleyan Female College, from which she earned an A.B. in 1872.

 In 1874, she married Charles Fairbanks, whom she had met at Ohio Wesleyan while working for the school paper.
 They had four sons and one daughter: